ElectricCodeGuy/SupabaseAuthWithSSR/exampleWithLangchain.md

 **Remember:** Just because a tool is popular doesn't mean it's the right choice.
 LangChain tries to solve problems that don't exist while creating new ones.
 Stick with direct, purpose-built tools like the Vercel AI SDK for cleaner, more maintainable code.

-## Code Example with both Langchain and ai sdk from Vercel.
+## Code Example with both LangChain and AI SDK from Vercel.

 ```typescript
 import { NextRequest, NextResponse } from 'next/server';